Ropczyce: 17th century to 18th century

-Ropczyce's ‘Golden Age’ was but a distant memory in the 17th and 18th centuries – these were times of wars and invasions.
+Ropczyce's "Golden Age" was but a distant memory in the 17th and 18th centuries – these were times of wars and invasions.
 The town went into decline and life got a lot harder for the townspeople.
 In 1605 over half of the town was destroyed in a great fire.
 Fifty years later, Ropczyce was hit by The Plague.
 Ropczyce was plundered by Swedish troops in 1655 and then devastated in 1657 by the army of George II Rákóczi, the Prince of Transylvania.
 In 1669 the Parish Church was destroyed by fire.

 On 14 July 1772, following the First Partition of Poland, Ropczyce found itself in the Austrian province of Galicia, part of the Habsburg monarchy in the Austro-Hungarian Kingdom of Galicia and Lodomeria.
-Ropczyce was first located in the administrative area (or cyrkuł) of Pilznen and in the Sandomierski district.
+Ropczyce was first located in the administrative area (or cyrkuł) of Pilzno and in the Sandomierz district.
 In 1775 the administrative areas in Galicia were reorganised and Ropczyce was reallocated to the Tarnów cyrkuł.
 Fortunately for Ropczyce, as a 'Royal town', it was given virtually autonomous administration.
-The position of 'town advocate’ was replaced by the new position of mayor.
+The position of 'town advocate' was replaced by the new position of mayor.
 However, during these times the whole region was systematically Germanised, from the system of administration, local by-laws, education to everyday life.

 19th century to 20th century

 At the beginning of the 19th century, the population grew to over 1,000.
 At this time there was a small Austrian garrison stationed in the town.
-In 1806 there was a Cholera outbreak in which 133 people from Ropczyce died.
+In 1806 there was a cholera outbreak in which 133 people from Ropczyce died.
 In 1873 the town was again struck by a great fire, with much destruction.

-In the following administrative changes of the region of Galicia in 1885, 178 counties (powiats) were created in the existing 19 administrative areas (cyrkułs) and Ropczyce was made the administrative centre of its own county.
+In the following administrative changes of the region of Galicia in 1885, 178 counties (powiats) were created in the existing 19 administrative areas (cyrkułs) and Ropczyce was made the administrative centre of its own |county.
 The last reorganisation occurred in 1867 saw the reduction of administrative areas and the number of counties set to 74.
 Ropczyce remained as the seat of its county.
 At the end of 1867 the population of Ropczyce county was 58,975 people, the first starosta; elder or mayor of the reorganised county of Ropczyce was Wilhelm Mehoffer (father of Józef Mehoffer, Polish painter).
-Ropczyce remained part of Galicia until 1918, when it became part of independent Poland (Second Polish Republic).
+Ropczyce remained part of Galicia until 1918, when it became again part of independent Poland (Second Polish Republic).

+According to the 1921 census, the town had a population of 3,002, of which 89.3% declared Polish nationality and 10.4% declared Jewish nationality.